SanaaAbdullah/SmartMethods_Path3_AI/WEEK_4/Task1_Share_Message_Between_Two_Nodes/README.md

-This folder contains the tasks of the third week.
+This folder contains the first Task of week 4 of the Artificial Intelligent path in Smart Methods company's summer training.

-The tasks are:

-Task_1.
-Create 2 nodes shared a string message in a custom package.
+The task is: Create 2 nodes shared a string message in a custom package (following these steps):

-Task_2.
-Install tutlebot3.
+- Create a ROS workspace
+- Create a new package
+- Create publisher & subscriber nodes using Python